 So in my campaign, Hyperborea orbits Kyranos because I think that’s cooler.

 Let’s assume that In these latter æons, Kyranos has wandered closer to the Sun/Helios and now has a 13-year orbital period.
 (This is one Hyperborean “cycle”.)
-Hyperborea circles Kyranos in a 28-day orbit between the moons of Titan and Iapetus.
+Hyperborea circles Kyranos in a 28-day hour orbit between the moons of Titan and Iapetus.
+It is situated within a temporal anomaly which operates at about 29× “normal” time.
+This means that a Hyperborean year is close to a standard Old Earth year.

 Likewise, the outer ice giants of Ouranos and Poseidenos have migrated somewhat closer to Helios and can be seen with the naked eye as bluish-green wanderers.

 Yuggoth is not visible from Hyperborea, but let’s assume a hypothetical planet matching the recent Planet Nine predictions.
-(The Mi-Go can confirm details about Yuggoth, if desired.)
+(The Mi-Go can confirm details about Yuggoth, if asked.)

 Of the interior rocky planets – Mercury, Venus, Earth, and Mars – no trace can be seen.